-Personal Property in a Divorce: Definitions
+Personal Property in a Divorce: Definition

-Personal Property – The belongings of an individual, excluding any real estate property or other buildings.
-Generally includes tangible and intangible assets of an individual. – Black’s Online Law Dictionary, 2nd.
+More specifically, “Personal property is the belongings of an individual, excluding any real estate property or other buildings.
+Generally includes tangible and intangible assets of an individual.” – Black’s Online Law Dictionary, 2nd.

-Personal property in a divorce is usually focused on the household items.
+“Personal property” in a divorce typically is a lumped term that focuses on household items.
 This is typically everything that’s in the house but not attached to the house.

-How Personal Property is Viewed
+How Personal Property is Viewed and Dividing by Value

-Reasonable Ways to Divide
+Other Reasonable Ways to Divide

 For other divorce or family law questions, please consult the list to the left or the FAQ page.
 If you’re interested in retaining an attorney to help you, please feel free to contact my office for a consultation using the contact information on the left or the contact form on the Majeski Law home page.